SergeyPomelov/WeatherStation/README.md

 - DS3231 Mini RTC.
 Get time offline.
 - MH-Z19 CO2 Sensor or better.
 - 2004 i2c Display.
 Or any i2c display.
 - Lux sensor.
-Photoresistor is enough if it's just for backlit control, not for an accurate light level data.
+A photoresistor is enough if it's just for backlit control, not for an accurate light level data.
 - RGB Led Module.
 Any.
 - Resistors and other common electronic parts.